The 25 best psychedelic rock albums of the 2010s – Happy

 9. Khruangbin – Con Todo El Mundo

-Burning through the stratosphere for the last six years, Texan trio Khruangbin have innovated interpretations on world music and provided an entirely new perception on psychedelic guitar.
+Burning through the stratosphere for the last six years, Texan trio Khruangbin have innovated interpretations on world music and provided an entirely new perception of psychedelic guitar.

 Con Todo El Mundo is a masterful blend of melody and groove, relying on sheer musical skill rather than lush, dense soundscapes.